rust-lang/rust/src/doc/trpl/hello-cargo.md

 project!
 Cargo has the ability to make a bare-bones project directory in which we can start developing right away.

-To start a new project with Cargo, use `cargo new`:
+To start a new project with Cargo, we use `cargo new`:

 ```bash
 $ cargo new hello_world --bin